LD4P/arm/modeling_recommendations/attributions.md

 ---------------------------

 This model proposes a new object property (ex:hasAttribution) and a class (ex:Attribution).
-Necessary information such as dates of the attribution; agent responsible for making the attribution and/or the source on which this attribution is based can associated directly with this Attribution node.
+Necessary information such as dates of the attribution, agent responsible for making the attribution, and/or the source on which this attribution is based can be associated directly with this Attribution node.
 Complex information that cannot easily be expressed in structured form should be recorded in a bf:Note.